Top of the Pops (record series): Reception

 In a retrospective AllMusic review of The Best of Top of the Pops '81, Dave Thompson felt that "of the three John Lennon songs wrapped up within, either "Imagine" or "Woman" could have given Roxy Music's version of "Jealous Guy" a run for its money in the brokenhearted sincerity stakes".

+In his 2022 memoir Good Pop, Bad Pop, Pulp frontman Jarvis Cocker described the series as an example of "bad pop": "Usually, I avoided these records like the plague when I came across them at jumble sales...
+The original idea behind these albums must have been, 'It's all worthless trash anyway so the kids won't be able to tell the difference.'
+But of course we could."

 Decline and legacy

 In the late 1970s the main studio band behind the recordings was dispersed, and both the group's leader Tony Rivers and the regular producer Bruce Baxter left the fold.
 As a result, from about 1978, Pickwick compiled the LPs from material recorded by external companies.
 The series ceased in 1982 with volume 91, though a one-off volume (92) was released in 1985.

 The end-of-year compilations have been released on CD, as have four of the original 92 sets.
 Pickwick have also issued a number of themed compilations made up from Top of the Pops recordings, with CDs such as Disco Fever, When They Was Fab, and Knowing Me, Knowing You, an Abba tribute album.
-In addition, most Top of the Pops albums have been released on iTunes in several countries, credited to the "Top of the Poppers".
+In addition, most Top of the Pops albums have been released on iTunes and other music streaming services in several countries, credited to the "Top of the Poppers".